Ostoja coat of arms: Similar coats

 Second row from the left: Bogorajski, received nobility in 1775 and a crown as a display of a baron rank, although they never have been barons; this incorrect depiction is here since no other paintings of the correct coat of arms are available yet.
 Next coat of arms is of Raczewski (Racięski) family that also received nobility in 1775.
 The coat of arms of Kleczewski family followed by Mokrzewski family that are not members of the clan but show similar coats of arms to Ostoja.
-Last three coats of arms in this row are of families Orda, Plat and Wasilewski – none of them are members of the Clan, coat of arms have been simply added to Ostoja and are called a variant of Ostoja coat of arms.
+Last four coats of arms in this row are of families Orda, Plat, Wasilewski and Druck – none of them are members of the Clan, coat of arms have been simply added to Ostoja and are called a variant of Ostoja coat of arms.

 Third row from the left: coat of arms of Fincke von Finkenthal family that received nobility in 1805, followed by the coat of arms of the Ostaszewski family that received nobility in 1785, most probably the name is wrongly spelled, and should be Ostarzewski.
 The third coat of arms from the left is of Krall family that received nobility in 1768 followed by the coat of arms of the Szyszko family that should be not mixed up with the ancient Szyszkowski de Szyszki family.
 The coat of arms of the Turkuł family that received nobility in 1676, this family is extinct.
-The last two coats of arms in third row are of Wysocki and Zawadzki families.
-Both families have never been considered as members of the Clan of Ostoja but also here their coat of arms became recognized as a variant of the Ostoja coat of arms.
-In the case of Wysocki family belong to the Clan of Kolumna with a modified coat of arms called Kolumna ze skrzydlami - Kolumna with wings.
+The last three coats of arms in third row are of Wysocki, Przegonia and Cholewa families.
+None of the families have never been considered as members of the Clan of Ostoja but also here their coat of arms became recognized as a variant of the Ostoja coat of arms.
+In the case of Wysocki family, they belong to the Clan of Kolumna with a modified coat of arms called Kolumna ze skrzydlami - Kolumna with wings.